-From December 10, 2021 Te Waimate Mission will be open under RED in the traffic light system.
+Te Waimate Mission is open under RED in the traffic light system.
 If you’re visiting us, you will need to present your Vaccine Pass to staff and follow our Covid-19 requirements.
 Please stay home if you’re sick.
 For the latest on Covid-19 in Aotearoa New Zealand visit the official government website.

 Current reduced hours